 Himba lady busy grinding

-Woman wear few clothes apart from a loin cloth or goat skinned mini-skirt, they rub their bodies with red ochre and fat to protect themselves from the sun and gives their appearance a rich red color.
+Women wear few clothes apart from a loin cloth or goat skinned mini skirt, they rub their bodies with red ochre and fat to protect themselves from the sun and gives their appearance a rich red color.
 Homesteads are cone shaped structures made from Mopani, mud and cattle dung.
 During the year the family will move from one home to another in search of grazing for their livestock.

 The toughest pass in Namibia was built by Ben van Zyl who used to be Commissioner for Kaokoland.
 He used game trails to mark the route down to the bottom and started building the pass in 1965.
-It took 20 labourers, a tractor, a Ford Pick up and about 4 months of labor by hand using spades, crowbars and picks.
+It took 20 labourers, a tractor, a Ford Pick-up and about 4 months of labour by hand using spades, crowbars and picks.
 The actual pass is 16km of hard driving through boulders, rocks, ravines.

 Don’t let this worry you as we take it slow through one awesome landscape and with the Marienfluss opening in front of us.
 Jakkals have done this a million times and will guide you through safely, no worries.

-We make way through the Marienfluss via the Jan Joubert Pass to our camp for the evening.
+We make way through the Marienfluss where we will show you another river that very few people know about.
+From there we continue to Marble Community Camp via the Jan Joubert Pass to our camp for the evening.

 The landscapes are breathtaking and vast.
 Colors appear in nature scenes that is unreal.
 We pass by Ougams Fountains into yet another transition of colors.